OPEnSLab-OSU/Evaporometer/Sensors/SensorList.md

-These are the sensors that are one the Evaporimeter:
+These are the sensors that are on the Evaporimeter:

 [SHT31-D](https://www.adafruit.com/product/2857)